yclas/guides/docs/api-documentation.md

 OR

 `GET /api/v1/categories/6` in the array `customfield`.

 ### Custom fields users

 This is meta information regarding extra fields for the user.
-It returns all of the custom fields the user can have.
+This returns all the custom fields the user can have.

 `GET /api/v1/customfields/user`